-Messaging is the glue that binds apps and microservices that work together.
-Learn about the various messaging and queuing services that Azure supports and how to use Service Bus message queuing to compose scalable and robust cloud-based applications.
+Messaging is the glue that binds apps, services, and microservices that work together.
+Learn how to use Service Bus message queuing to compose scalable and robust cloud-based applications.

-Learn how to use Docker containers with the Azure Kubernetes Service (AKS) to deploy containerized workloads to the cloud and orchestrate their execution.
-Also learn about the Azure Container Registry (ACR) and Azure Container Instances (ACI) to deploy containerized workloads to the cloud.
+Learn how to use Docker containers with the Azure Container Registry (ACR) and Azure Container Instances (ACI) to deploy containerized workloads to the cloud.

 Azure Stream Analytics

 Learn how to use Azure Stream Analytics and the Stream Analytics Query Language to extract information from high-velocity data streaming from IoT devices and other sources.
 Also learn how to use Azure Event Hubs and Azure IoT Hubs to ingest high volumes of data efficiently and securely.

 Learn about the Computer Vision API and other APIs available in Azure Cognitive Services for building intelligent apps backed by AI and Machine Learning.